Skip to Main Content

 Background

 Literacy Competency Standards for Higher Education.
-VVC library subsequently adopted the key competencies outlined in the ACRL Standards as the core of the Department's Information Competency (IC) program.
+VVC library subsequently adopted the key competencies outlined in the ACRL Standards as the core of the department's Information Competency (IC) program.
 The competencies include:

 • Determine the nature and extent of information needed and identify a variety of types and formats of potential sources of information.